Semigroups of isometries of the hyperbolic plane: Exceptional semigroups

 Next we state a comparable result to Lemma~\ref{zps} for maps of the form $az$, where $a>0$.
 It is proved by observing that $\log x$ is an isometry from the positive real axis equipped with the one-dimensional hyperbolic metric to $(\mathbb{R},+)$.

 \begin{corollary} Let $S$ be a semigroup generated by maps $a_iz$, where $a_i>0$, for $i=1,\dots,n$.
 Then exactly one of the following statements is true. \begin{enumerate} \item Either $a_i \geq 1$ for $i=1,\dots,n$ or $a_i\leq 1$ for $i=1,\dots,n$, in which case the semigroup $S\setminus\{I\}$ is semidiscrete and inverse free. \item For every pair of indices $i$ and $j$, we have either $a_j=1$ or else $\log a_i/\log a_j \in \mathbb{Q}$ and one of the quotients $\log a_i/\log a_j$ is negative.
-In this case, $S$ is a discrete group. \item Otherwise, there are two maps $a_iz$ and $a_jz$ that generate a dense subset of $\{az\,:\,a>0\}$. \end{enumerate} \end{corollary}
+In this case, $S$ is a discrete group. \item Otherwise, there are two maps $a_iz$ and $a_jz$ that generate a dense subset of $\{az\,:\,a>0\}$.\qedhere \end{enumerate} \end{corollary}

 Suppose now that $S$ is a finitely-generated semidiscrete semigroup contained in $\mathcal{M}(J)$.
-Then $S\cap \mathcal{M}_0(J)$ is either empty or else falls into one of the classes \emphref{wea} or \emphref{web} from Corollary~\ref{nps}.
+Then $S\cap \mathcal{M}_0(J)$ is either empty or else falls into one of the classes {\ref{wea}} or {\ref{web}} from Corollary~\ref{nps}.
 We examine these two possibilities, in turn.

-\begin{theorem} Suppose that $S$ is a finitely-generated semigroup that lies in $\mathcal{M}(J)$, for some closed interval $J$, such that the elements of $S\setminus\{I\}$ that fix $J$ as a set form an inverse-free semidiscrete semigroup.
-Then $S\setminus\{I\}$ is a semigroup that is semidiscrete and inverse free. \end{theorem} \begin{proof} By conjugation, we can assume that $J=[0,+\infty]$.
-Let $\mathcal{F}$ be a generating set for $S$.
+\begin{theorem} Suppose that $S$ is a finitely-generated semigroup that lies in $\mathcal{M}(J)$, for some closed interval $J$, such that the elements of $S\setminus\{I\}$ that fix $J$ as a set form a semigroup that is semidiscrete and inverse free.
+Then $S\setminus\{I\}$ is also a semigroup that is semidiscrete and inverse free. \end{theorem} \begin{proof} By conjugation, we can assume that $J=[0,+\infty]$.
+Let $\mathcal{F}$ be a finite generating set for $S$.
 Let $a_iz$, where $a_i>0$, for $i=1,\dots,n$, be the members of $\mathcal{F}$ that fix $J$ as a set.
-By Corollary~\ref{nps}, $a_i \geq 1$ for all $i$, or $a_i\leq 1$ for all $i$; let us assume the former, as the other case is similar (and in fact one can move from one case to the other by conjugating $S$ by the map $1/z$).
+By Corollary~\ref{nps}, $a_i \geq 1$ for all $i$, or $a_i\leq 1$ for all $i$; let us assume the latter, as the other case is similar (and in fact one can move from one case to the other by conjugating $S$ by the map $1/z$).